-Only a physician call tell you if the Closure procedure is a viable option for your vein problem.
-Experience has shown that many patients with superficial venous reflux disease can be treated with the Closure procedure.
+Only a physician call tell you if the procedure is a viable option for your vein problem.
+Experience has shown that many patients with superficial venous reflux disease can be treated with the RFA (VNUS Closure) procedure.

-Is age an important consideration for the Closure procedure?
+Is age an important consideration for the RFA vein procedure?

-The most important step in determining whether or not the Closure procedure is appropriate for you is a complete ultrasound examination by your physician or qualified clinician.
-Age alone is not a factor in determining whether or not the Closure procedure is appropriate for you.
-The Closure procedure has been used to treat patients across a wide range of ages at has very high effective rates.
+The most important step in determining whether or not the procedure is appropriate for you is a complete ultrasound examination by your physician or qualified clinician.
+Age alone is not a factor in determining whether or not the vein procedure is appropriate for you.
+The RFA procedure has been used to treat patients across a wide range of ages at has very high effective rates.

 How effective is the RFA (VNUS Closure) procedure?

 Published data suggests that two years after treatment, 90% of the treated veins remain closed and free from reflux, the underlying cause of varicose veins.

-Are there any potential risks and complications associated with the Closure procedure?
+Are there any potential risks and complications associated with the procedure?

 As with any medical intervention, potential risks and complications exist with the Closure procedure.
 All patients should consult their doctors to determine if their conditions present any special risks.
-Your physician will review potential complications of the Closure procedure at the consultation, and can be reviewed in the safety summary.
+Your physician will review potential complications of the procedure at the consultation, and can be reviewed in the safety summary.
 Potential complications can include: vessel perforation, thrombosis, pulmonary embolism, phlebitis, hematoma, infection, paresthesia (numbness or tingling) and/or skin burn.

 Is there any scarring, bruising, or swelling after the procedure?

-Patients report minimal to no scarring, bruising, or swelling following the Closure procedure.
+Patients report minimal to no scarring, bruising, or swelling following their vein procedure.